thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

-# Use convention over configuration
+# Use Convention Over Configuration

 Ruby's metaprogramming allows us to avoid boilerplate code and duplication by relying on conventions for class names, file names, and directory structure.